Skip to main content

 The diamond earrings never break, yet they never build either.
 How can you understand this without understanding?

 IV 190.
-Diamond is unbreakable; nevertheless:
+Indeed diamond is unbreakable; nevertheless:

 “One tap of the hammer shatters the diamond,